swvanderlaan/MetaGWASToolKit/README.md

-# MetaGWASToolKit
+MetaGWASToolKit
 ============
 A ToolKit to perform a Meta-analysis of Genome-Wide Association Studies.
-This repository contains various scripts in Perl, BASH, and Python scripts to use in genome-wide association studies, single variant analyses, regional analyses, and gene-centered analyses using data of the Athero-Express Genomics Studies 1 and 2 (AEGS), AAA-Express Genomics Study (AAAGS), or CTMM Genomics Study (CTMM).
+This repository contains a ToolKit to perform a Meta-analysis of Genome-Wide Association Studies (MetaGWASToolKit): various scripts in Perl, BASH, and Python scripts to use in meta-analysis of GWAS of any number of cohorts.

 Scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SUN Grid Engine background).